 The largest financial engineering program in the world is accredited, online for all, and entirely free of cost with no hidden fees.

 This field is on the rise as financial innovation across the globe drives demand for analytics and data science training.

 From evaluating statistics to econometric modeling, our educators teach advanced skills that can be used in the majority of industries.
 Graduates are prepared for sought-after positions in securities, banking, and financial management, and can also apply their skills at general manufacturing and service firms as quantitative analysts.
 Building on this foundation, the comprehensive program also provides students with skills needed to succeed in presenting ideas and concepts in a professional business setting.

-Learn more about the field in this article from Towards Data Science.
+Learn more about the field in our blog post.

 Designed by industry experts, WorldQuant University’s accredited program integrates mathematical, statistical, and computer science tools with finance theory and professional business skills in a completely online and collaborative setting.
 Graduates are positioned to excel in today’s highly collaborative, fast-paced, professional environments.

 The two-year program consists of nine graduate-level courses and a Capstone Course during which students complete a culminating project.
 The courses are sequentially taught and build on one another.
 Taking one course at a time allows you to earn your degree without disrupting your life.